FuelLabs/sway/docs/book/src/introduction/installation.md

 2. Once fuelup is installed, fuelup-init automatically runs `fuelup toolchain install latest` to install the latest toolchain

-   You can run `fuelup toolchain install latest` at anytime to get the most up-to-date toolchain.
+   You can run `fuelup update` at anytime to get the most up-to-date toolchain.

 3. (Optional) You can optionally install distributed toolchains optimized for different networks.